HippocratesTech/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="constants">Constants</h4>

-Global constants are avoided, leaving alone it's an obvious code smell.
+Global constants are avoided if possible.

 The constants within a type declaration are grouped logically into private case-less `enum`s as their static properties.
 Using case-less `enum`s instead of structures or classes prevents the unwanted initialization of the containing entity, without adding the explicit private empty initializer.